Site hosted by Angelfire.com: Build your free website today!

 As a morbid hobby, I have archived the premature deaths of many Rock & Roll notables.
 I do not claim to have an all-inclusive list.
 But I do feel that this archive is competently comprehensive.

 The criteria for a death to be included in The Archive: the musician must have died "before their time" - in the interest of preserving space, age 60 or younger.
 The artists must also fit into at least one of the following categories: the person must have been famous (or a member of a popular group), the person must have been influential somehow in the music business, their death must have impacted the music industry in some significant way, or the story of their life and/or death must have been unusual enough to surpass the previous criteria.
-There are several lesser-known artists included in the archive because I thought their stories were interesting.
-This site, as the full title indicates, includes only Rock & Roll personalities and those who have influenced Rock music.
+This site, as the full title indicates, includes only Rock & Roll personalities (extending to some Pop artists) and those who have influenced Rock music or, in some cases, transcended genres.

 Each entry includes the artist's name, birth name (if different), year and cause of death, age at time of passing, accolades awarded (such as Hall of Fame memberships), notable songs in the artist's repertoire, and any interesting facts related to the artist's life and/or death.
 Photos are also provided for many of the performers.
 Many entries are cross-referenced.
+Special pages are also included in The Archive.
+Details about those pages, and about navigating The Archive in general, are provided below, after the News and Updates.
 You may email me if you feel a worthy artist has been omitted.
 All decisions by the author (me) are final.

 Several of the photos on this site were taken by me; the rest were culled from various magazines and websites.
 My appreciation to all.

-For more updates, news, memorials, YouTube links and random music minutia, "like" The Archive on Facebook.
+For more updates, news, memorials, YouTube links and random music minutia, follow The Archive on Facebook.

 News and Updates